atsheehan/blog/source/articles/first-steps-with-aws.html.md

 ## Use Identity and Access Management to Create a Non-Root User (and Keep Your Access Keys to Yourself)

 [Amazon recommends](http://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) using the [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home) service to set yourself up with a non-root user account.
 Even if you're the only user and you give yourself full Administrative access, there are still some benefits from using IAM rather than your root credentials.
+AWS has several guides on how [to get started with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).

 One thing to remember is that your IAM user account has its own set of credentials.
 The access keys that you generate are for your user only.
 If someone else needs access to an AWS resource, you can create them their own user account with the appropriate permissions and they can use their own set of AWS keys.
 If you have an application running on an EC2 instance that needs to access some other AWS resource (e.g. a web application that needs to upload to S3), you can create a [**role**](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_services.html) for that EC2 instance that gives it access to other resources without having to use your keys.